HeikoSchlittermann/cert-proxy/README.md

 * You need to install a Go [build environment](https://golang.org).
   I used Go 1.7.4.

-* Next you need to setup the your local system to use a "go workspace".
-  While you can do it ad-hoc by setting the GOPATH environment variable, I recommend setting it statically:

-  Create a `/etc/profile.d/local.sh` and add these two lines:

-    export GOPATH=/usr/local/go
-    PATH+=$GOPATH/bin

-  Logout and login again to make these settings available.

-* Next create the Go workspace:

-    install -d $GOPATH

 ### Get the source, build, and install the binaries

 The source is published in a GIT